rubyonracetracks/howto_create_gem/07-update_documentation.md

 * Enter the command "sh git_check.sh".
 All tests should pass, there should be 100% test coverage, and there should be no offenses.

 ## README.md File
+* Fill in your username in the "Contributing" section.
 * Fill in the description of your gem.
 * Fill in the instructions on how to use your gem.